spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 - A cluster profile created in Palette.

-- Your Palette account role must have the `clusterProfile.create` permission to create a profile.
+- Your Palette account role must have the `clusterProfile.update` permission to update a profile.
 Refer to the [Cluster Profile permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile-admin) reference for more information about roles and permissions.

 ## Modify Basic Profile Information

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. From the left **Main Menu**, select **Profiles**.

-3. Select the profile you want to update.
+2. From the left **Main Menu**, click on **Profiles**, and select the profile you want to update.
 Palette displays the profile details and stack.

-4. Click on **Settings** and choose **Edit Info** from the **drop-down Menu**.
+3. Click on **Settings** and choose **Edit Info** from the **drop-down Menu**.
 You can modify the profile name, version, description, and tags.

   :::info